 FreeWildlifeBrazil Celine was founded by the couple Martine Schmid-Fiorini and Pedro Schmid, both Swiss veterinarians, who worried about the fate of the wild animals coming from the illegal traffic and seized by local authorities.
 In an improvised installation at their residence in Iporanga, they began to care for wild animals, enabling their return to nature.
 Their activities attracted attention and gained recognition in the region by the local population, as well as by environmental authorities.
 Thus, familiar with the necessary care and the requirements for the release of wild animals, they founded FreeWildlife Brazil Celine in the Atlantic Forest.

 FreeWildlife Brazil Celine will primarily focus on the release of native birds and will monitor their progress after reintroduction.
 The Release Center, with a management area of 4 hectares, is situated in the municipality of Iporanga on the Betary Reserve.
 We have partnered with IPBio (Biodiversity Research Institute), an NGO that also works on the Betary Reserve with whom we cooperate closely, to develop a joint volunteer program.
-Go to their website and "click to download volunteer package" at http://ipbio.org.br/volunteer-with-us/?lang=en
+For more information, go to: http://ipbio.org.br/freewildlifebrazil-celine/?lang=en

 - Protect the Atlantic Forest, an important biome that houses many endemic and endangered species.

 - To release wild animals in their natural environment, using appropriate technologies to rehabilitate and monitor the species, seeking the protection of faunistic communities.